 - Apprenticeships (dual vocational education and training): training contents are agreed on by the company and the VET school to provide a formal education, resulting in a national qualification that is recognised all over the country. - 2.
-School-based VET with phases of learning in the workplace: training in schools with mandatory or voluntary practical phases of different lengths at a company resulting in a formally recognised qualification. - 3.
-Work-based learning at schools: a form which focuses on the acquisition of practical experiences within the school itself in facilities such as laboratories, workshops or training restaurants.
-This also includes projects which simulate "real life" and real projects from the world of work.
-The objectives are to create a work environment that provides an experience as authentic as possible and to cooperate with companies and customers to develop trainees' entrepreneurial skills.
+School-based VET with phases of learning in the workplace: training in schools with mandatory or voluntary practical phases of different lengths at a company resulting in a formally recognised qualification.

-Training people to meet their needs is a great benefit for many companies which can be achieved through offering apprenticeships.
+Training people to meet their needs is a great benefit for many companies which they can achieved through offering apprenticeships.
 Additionally, offering apprenticeships can raise interest in training in other employees leading to a "training culture" not only in the respective company but in the entire sector.
-It is thus essential, that governance offers a balance of resources and benefits to support companies, providers, and learners alike (European Commission 2015).
+It is thus essential, that governance offers a balance of resources and benefits to support companies, providers and learners alike (European Commission 2015).

 Several studies indicate that vocational education enables the entry into the labour market.
 This is mainly due to the fact that the training is designed in cooperation with companies resulting in a successful transition from education to work.
 The skills taught in VET programmes can be used on the labour market directly and fulfil its demand.
-Workers can thus be productive immediately after their training and can find a position as easily as more experienced workers (Korber 2019).
+Workers can thus be productive immediately after their training and can find a position nearly as easily as more experienced workers (Korber 2019).